 View change record →The updated privacy statement no longer explicitly discloses a separate Medical Record Privacy Notice that previously described how medical information is used, disclosed, and maintained for telehealth services.
 Users who receive telehealth services coordinated through 23andMe may now lack clear notice of which privacy framework governs their medical records, since the reference to that parallel notice has been removed.
 The organizational scope change from '23andMe Research Institute' to '23andMe' narrows the explicitly named entities responsible for the policy, though operational impact depends on how these entities actually function.

-View change record →California residents can request a copy of all personal data 23andMe holds about them, request deletion, and opt out of data sharing that may constitute a 'sale' under CCPA — rights that go beyond what the general privacy policy offers to other users.
+View full change record →California residents can request a copy of all personal data 23andMe holds about them, request deletion, and opt out of data sharing that may constitute a 'sale' under CCPA — rights that go beyond what the general privacy policy offers to other users.

 How other platforms handle this

-If you are a California resident, you have specific rights under the California Consumer Privacy Act and California Privacy Rights Act.
-These rights include the right to know what personal information is collected, the right to delete personal information, the right to opt out of the sale or sharing...
+If you are a California resident, you have the right to know what personal information we collect, use, and disclose about you; the right to request deletion of your personal information; the right to opt out of the sale or sharing of your personal information; the right to correct inaccurate person...

 Monitoring